 Educate the university community on important issues or events

 Encourage individuals to contribute to intellectual dialogue on campus and beyond

 Recognize library supporters, friends, and donors

-Exhibits will vary in length, but most exhibits run for 2-3 months; shorter exhibit times are also possible.
+Exhibits will vary in length, but most exhibits run for 1-2 months; longer exhibit times are also negotiable depending on the exhibits schedule.
 Exhibits should have specific start and end dates, although the end date may be extended if the schedule allows.